UCDaxyu/Audi-Ding/README.md

 <p align="center">
   <img src="/Images/py_Speaker1_Data.png" width= "800" height ="400" />
 </p>
+Here we can see an example plot of voice signal for speaker 1.
+We normalized the amplitudes to a max amplitude of 1 for every signal to normalize the signal.
+Signals s9 - s11 contain stereo data.
+In these cases we only kept the first instance when reading in the file.

+## Test 2: Periodograms of the STFT
 <p align="center">
   <img src="/Images/py_Periodogram_SPKR1_STFT.png" width= "800" height ="400" />
   <img src="/Images/py_Periodogram_SPKR1_myfunction.png" width= "800" height ="400" />
 </p>
+The sampling frequency was found to be 12.5 khz for every signal.
+This means that a 256 sample long frame is 20.5 ms long.
+The reccomended frame length, N, is anywhere from 20ms to 30 ms. We went ahead with N = 312, which equates to a 25 ms frame length.
+The frames are chosen to overlap by 60%.

 ## Test 3: Filter Banks and Filter Bank Responses